omaranwar85/2023-01-data-science-exercise/README.md

 tests\exercise_functions_test.py
 ```

-3. Navigate to 'tests' directory and run exercise_functions_test.py which uses the implemented functions to generate the clean files for all 4 months, and generates the visualisations for 6th month.
-Following section provides a brief descripting of functions and how the calls in exercise_functions_test.py can be modified for various tasks.
+3. Navigate to 'tests' directory and run exercise_functions_test.py which uses the implemented functions to generate the clean files for all 4 months, and generates the visualisations for the 6th month.
+Following section provides a brief description of functions and how their input arguments in exercise_functions_test.py can be modified for various tasks.

 ## Brief description of functions

-Script file exercise_functions.py has two functions for the users, one for cleaning and other for visualisation.
+Script file exercise_functions.py has two functions for the users, one for cleaning and the other for visualisation.
 ```
 clean_csv_files(months = [6,7,8,9])
 visulize_data(months = [6], filter_size=5)